top of page

 Vertigo Improved with Multimodal Neurorehabilitation Program

-Frederick R. Carrick1*David J. Traster1*Susan Esposito2* and Matthew Antonucci1*
+Frederick R. Carrick1*, David J. Traster1*, Susan Esposito2* and Matthew Antonucci1*

 1 Carrick Institute, United States